It All Started Here

 A Quick - IN THE BEGINNING

 He was playing bluegrass under the hot lights of RCA Studio B in Nashville, Tennessee, picking his 1948 Gibson EM-150 Electric Mandolin with Horace Jones and the Country Boys.
 Back then, that was the real country dream.
 In 1953, the band was booked to play the same New Year’s Day show Hank Williams never made it to.
 Hank’s death stayed with my father.

 Then in 1964, that ghost finally caught up with him when he wrecked his Harley Panhead on a gravel curve.
 That crash changed everything.

-In 1973, at sixteen, I graduated high school and ran to college as fast as I could.
-Because of my age, I ended up a ward of the dean.
-That is a story for another day.
-Let’s just say I made the dean’s list, just not the one mothers brag about.
+In 1973, at just sixteen years old, I graduated high school and ran to BJU in Greenville, South Carolina as fast as I could.
+My parents had decided to go to Japan to serve as missionaries for four years, and since I didn't want to go with them, college was my ticket out.
+Because of my age, I ended up a ward of the dean at BJU.
+That's a story for another day, but let’s just say "I made the dean’s list"—just not the one mothers brag about.

 Now let’s jump ahead in time…